torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 Concepts overview
 =================

-The memory management in Linux is a complex system that evolved over the years and included more and more functionality to support a variety of systems from MMU-less microcontrollers to supercomputers.
+The memory management in GNU/Linux is a complex system that evolved over the years and included more and more functionality to support a variety of systems from MMU-less microcontrollers to supercomputers.
 The memory management for systems without an MMU is called ``nommu`` and it